-CSM Graduating Class of 2011
+CSM Graduating Class of 2014

 As the largest single industry in the United States and one of the most important, construction offers unlimited opportunities to highly motivated and educated young men and women.
-With an overall retention rate of both undergraduate and graduate students during their time in the respective program of 92% and an overall placement rate of both baccalaureate and master degree graduates of 90 percent, Clemson's CSM undergraduate and graduate programs are the basis for a rewarding career in the various sectors of the construction industry.
+With an overall retention rate of both undergraduate and graduate students during their time in the respective program of 92% and an overall placement rate of both baccalaureate and master degree graduates of over 90 percent, Clemson's CSM undergraduate and graduate programs are the basis for a rewarding career in the various sectors of the construction industry.
 Graduates find opportunities in all sizes and types of construction companies as estimators, assistant project managers, construction contract representatives and even owners of their own company as well as allied professions such as building code officials, inspectors, and consultants.
-The average number of students graduating from the undergraduate program each year over the past five years is 55 and the graduate program is 5.
+The average number of students graduating from the undergraduate program each year over the past five years is 55 and the graduate program is 6.
 Average starting salaries for both undergraduate and graduate students are based on many factors including the state of the economy and size, type and location of organization for which the graduate will be employed.
-Some of the graduates go on to obtain higher degrees in construction and related areas.
+Some of the graduates go on to obtain higher education degrees in construction and related areas.

-How can you help?
+In an environment of shrinking state support, the most critical need is regular funding to support students and faculty activities and events.
 If you are not already doing so, please make a manageable annual donation to the Clemson University Fund earmarked for the Department of Construction Science and Management.
 You may make a secure online gift at www.clemson.edu/isupportcu, click "other" on the drop down menu and complete this Department name on the special designation line, or phone 864-656-5896.
 Any amount is appreciated and will help the department offset these future budget cuts as well as count in the University's continuing fund raising efforts.